top of page

 • twitter

 Watch Guard Capital LLC (WGC) is a state Registered Investment Adviser in Arizona, California, Ohio, and Virginia.
 WGC and our consultants may only transact business in states in which we are registered, or qualify for an exemption from registration.
 All products and services are subject to the terms and conditions of any applicable laws and are only available in jurisdictions where they may be lawfully offered.
-Our website is limited to the dissemination of general information and should not be considered a solicitation to transact securities or to provide personalized investment advice via the Internet.
-Copies of our background information and service and fee disclosures are available by clicking the following links:
+Our website is for general information and should not be considered a solicitation to transact securities or to provide personalized investment advice via the Internet.
+WGC service, fee, and background disclosures are available by clicking: ADV 1A & ADV 2A

 bottom of page